hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_topic.html.markdown

 ---

-A `identity` block exports the following:
+A `identity` block supports the following:

 * `type` - Specifies the type of Managed Service Identity that is configured on this Event Grid Domain.